-There was an estimated 2,103,787 burglaries in the United States in 2012, resulting in an average loss of $2,230 per break in, according to the FBI.
-What can you do to prevent the devastating event of a burglary?
-We put together several tips that you can use to deter burglars from breaking into your home.
+According to the FBI, there was an estimated 1,117,696 burglaries in the United States in 2019, resulting in an average loss of $2,661 per break-in.
+There are a number of things you can do to prevent the devastating event of a burglary.
+We put together several tips that you can help burglar-proof your home.

 - Use curtains for your windows so that experienced burglars can’t “case” your home.